 The month’s end is a time I am not looking forward to because with the space itself being gorgeous and comfy, the food being good, the people being wonderful, and me being productive.
 I can see myself dreaming of this place once I leave. — Jennifer Baker, fiction writer

 Sitting just eight miles away from UCross is Jentel, which hosts month-long residencies year-round.
-The program accepts both established and emerging artists, so long as you’re “focused and serious” about your intent to write and “have developed a personal vision or personal voice” in your work.
+The program accepts both established and emerging artists, so long as you’re dedicated to your craft and your work has a “personal voice or vision.”
 Though food isn’t included, they do provide a $400 weekly stipend to help with the costs of your trip.
 Applicants must be over the age of 25.
 Deadlines are January and September 15; $23 application fee.

 There was something magical about being in such a supportive and beautiful environment, having a different place (studio) to go to every day with the deliberate purpose of writing, and being inspired by the serious work ethic of all the other artists. — Penny Harter, poet